Fredrum/riftOnLinux/README.md

 5.  go to tty3, start up riftDriverPi
 (Don't press any keys after you started this, other than to switch tty)

 This is currently needed to wakeup the Rift and keeping it alive.
-The ornage light in the headset should go white and you should see the tty sceen in the Rift.
+The orange light in the headset should go white and you should see the tty sceen in the Rift.
 So far I haven't found another way to get the Rift screen alive.

 6.  go to tty2, run kms-vulkan
 I'm currently hacking in a line in device.c just after